svenstehle/ocr-symbaroum-charsheets-streamlit/README.md

 #### Debugging Github Actions

-To debug Github Actions, [act](https://github.com/nektos/act) is a very useful tool.
+To debug Github Actions, [act](https://github.com/nektos/act) can be a useful tool.
 Follow the install and usage instructions on its github.

 See [this guide](https://mauricius.dev/run-and-debug-github-actions-locally/) for more information on how to use it in practice.

-Be mindful that you cannot execute tesseract with the downloaded languages inside a dockerized ubuntu by default.
-That is why the CI has the `env.DEBUG` flag and the different installation commands. `DEBUG: false` is used for the `virtual environment` used by Github Actions, `DEBUG: true` is used for the local `act` ubuntu `docker` environment.
+Don't expect wonders from it however.
+Let's hope GitHub will implement remote debugging this year.